0kage-eth/damn-vulnerable-defi-solutions/README.md

 - But now `balances` mapping shows that attacking contract is the owner of the funcs
 - Now I happily go and withdraw funds to this attacking contract
 - And from there, I transfer funds to whereever I want

+---

+### CHALLENGE 5 - The Rewarder

+In this challenge, key is to use the flash loan exactly at the timestamp when rewards are distributed.
+At this time, I depositing all the DMV tokens borrowed from flash loan pool into the Rewards pool, I dilute every other player in Reward Pool and capture all the rewards that would be paid out in the next cycle.

+Here are following steps

+- Create a [RewardAttacker.sol](./contracts/the-rewarder/RewardAttacker.sol) contract and define a `receiveFlashLoan` function.
+This function will be called right after flash loan deposit happens into the attacker contract
+- Wait for the Next Snapshot time - at the exact timestamp, deposit DMV tokens into the [TheRewardPool.sol](./contracts/the-rewarder/TheRewarderPool.sol).
+- Within deposits, accToken is minted and snapshot is captured
+- Once done, withdraw all tokens from Reward Pool and pay back the flashloan
+- Now on the next reward date, distribute Rewards transfers all rewards to me